-For category 4F2, land converted to other land, the dominant processes determining the EF uncertainty are the carbon loss in (living) biomass and in mineral soils calculated by the stock-difference approach for conversions from forest land or grassland to wetlands.
+For category 4F2, land converted to other land, the dominant processes determining the EF uncertainty are the carbon loss in (living) biomass and in mineral soils calculated by the stock-difference approach for conversions from forest land or grassland to other land.
 As a best guess, the uncertainty of the carbon stock of forest was used (40.3%, see chp.
-6.6.3) for living biomass, and the carbon stock changes in mineral soils are assumed to have a mean uncertainty of 50.0% (see Annex A7.2).
-The resulting relative EF uncertainty for 4F2 is 34.1% (see Table 6-5).
+6.6.3) for living biomass, and the carbon stock changes in mineral soils are assumed to have a mean uncertainty of 50.0%.
+The resulting relative EF uncertainty for 4F2 is 34.0% (see Annex A7.2).